 In addition to the physiology and histology, a physician should know, understand and treat the pathology of the epithelium.
 Below you will see some examples of specific disease types and their symptoms.

-In simple wounds, like cut, scrapes, the healing process is done by proliferation and spread of epithelial cells in 24 hours.
-Deep burns (third degree) are largely corrected by epithelial regrowth.
+In simple wounds, like cuts and scrapes, the healing process is done by the proliferation and spread of epithelial cells in 24 hours.
+Deep burns (3rd degree) are largely corrected by epithelial regrowth.

 Papillomas are benign epithelial tumors.
-They grow instratified squamous epithelium.
+They grow in the stratified squamous epithelium.
 The most frequent form is the wart (basal cell papilloma), a proliferation of epithelial cells from the stratum basale of the skin.
 The result is a compact organized epithelial node that can keratinize.